-I don’t believe that we as paper crafters, need to know all things about all paper types, but feel that a basic understanding of the weights and quality of paper types can help give us an extra portion of satisfaction when choosing the best type of paper needed for making our creations.
+As crafters, we don’t need to necessarily know all things about all paper types.
+But, having a basic understanding of the weights and quality of paper types can help.
+Knowing some basic attributes of paper options can give you an extra portion of satisfaction when choosing the best type of paper needed for making your creations.

 So, let’s get started with some basic paper differences…